+Queens is also fortunate to have a thriving arts and culture scene.
 Many talented artists, musicians, photographers, and other creative people bring the arts to life at numerous festivals and events held every year.
 At the heart of the arts community is the Astor Theatre, Canada's oldest continuously operating movie theatre and home to our award-winning amateur theatre company, the Winds of Change.
-Notable events and festivals include: